-provision of cash accounts to only participants.
-In some cases, an FMIa securities settlement facility can further mitigate risk by having participants fund and defund their cash accounts at the FMIsecurities settlement facility using central bank money.
-In such an arrangement, an FMIa securities settlement facility is able to back the settlements conducted on its own books with balances that it holds in its account at the central bank.

-- 8.5.
-An FMI's A securities settlement facility's legal agreements with any commercial bank money settlement agents settlement banks should state clearly when transfers on the books of the relevant commercial individual settlement banks bank are expected to occur, that transfers are to be final when effected, and that funds received should be transferable as soon as possible, at a minimum by the end of the day and ideally intraday, in order to enable the FMI securities settlement facility and its participants to manage credit and liquidity risks. - 8.5.1.
-3.9.8.
-In settlements involving either central bank or commercial bank money, a critical issue is the timing of the finality of funds transfers.
-These transfers should be final when effected (see also Principle SSF Standard 1 on legal basis and Principle 8SSF Standard 7 on settlement finality).
-To this end, an FMI'sa securities settlement facility's legal agreements with any settlement banks should state clearly when transfers on the books of individual commercial bank money settlement banks are expected to occur, that transfers are to be final when effected, and that agent should contain clear provisions regarding the finality of funds received transfers.
-The securities settlement facility should be transferable as soon as possible, at a minimum by the end of the day and ideally intraday, in order to enable the FMI and its communicate the effect of these provisions to participants to manage credit and liquidity risks.
+- 8.4 If a securities settlement facility conducts money settlements on its own books, it should minimise and strictly control its credit and liquidity risks. - 8.4.1 Where a securities settlement facility conducts money settlements on its own books, it offers cash accounts to its participants, and a payment or settlement obligation is discharged by providing a securities settlement facility's participants with a direct claim on the securities settlement facility itself.
+The credit and liquidity risks associated with a claim on a securities settlement facility are therefore directly related to the securities settlement facility's overall credit and liquidity risks.
+A securities settlement facility should look to minimise these risks by limiting its activities and operations to settlement and closely related processes (see SSF Standard 1.1).
+Further, to settle payment obligations, the securities settlement facility could be established as a supervised special purpose financial institution and limit the provision of cash accounts to participants.
+In some cases, a securities settlement facility can further mitigate risk by having participants fund and defund their cash accounts at the securities settlement facility using central bank money.
+In such an arrangement, a securities settlement facility is able to back the settlements conducted on its own books with balances that it holds in its account at the central bank. - 8.5 A securities settlement facility's legal agreements with any commercial bank money settlement agents should state clearly when transfers on the books of the relevant commercial bank are expected to occur, that transfers are to be final when effected, and that funds received should be transferable as soon as possible, at a minimum by the end of the day and ideally intraday, in order to enable the securities settlement facility and its participants to manage credit and liquidity risks. - 8.5.1 In settlements involving either central bank or commercial bank money, a critical issue is the timing of the finality of funds transfers.
+These transfers should be final when effected (see also SSF Standard 1 on legal basis and SSF Standard 7 on settlement finality).
+To this end, a securities settlement facility's legal agreements with any commercial bank money settlement agent should contain clear provisions regarding the finality of funds transfers.
+The securities settlement facility should communicate the effect of these provisions to participants.
 Participants' legal agreements with commercial settlement banks should similarly provide clarity in relation to these matters, although in some cases a securities settlement facility may not have access to these agreements.
-If an FMIa securities settlement facility conducts intraday money settlements (for example, to collect intraday margin),, the arrangement should provide real-time finality or intraday finality at the times when an FMIa securities settlement facility wishes to effect money settlement.
+If a securities settlement facility conducts intraday money settlements, the arrangement should provide real-time finality or intraday finality at the times when a securities settlement facility wishes to effect money settlement.